In todays article we will be answering a common email we receive which is "why does my beard itch".

 Beard care products such as beard oil and beard balm that contain artificial ingredients like fillers, silicone etc, will dry your beard out and long term use of these ingredients can cause severe damage to your beard.

 Like with everything in life, there is good and bad, this applies to beard oils and beard balms.
-You want to make sure you pick a high-quality beard oil and a beard balm that is made from all-natural ingredients like Buck Ridge Beard Balm.
+You want to make sure you pick a high-quality beard oil and a premium beard balm that is made from all-natural ingredients like our Premium All-Natural Beard Balm.
 If you use a quality balm like this one, chances of suffering from beard problems like beard itch, reduce significantly.

 When you start to grow a beard, you shouldn't trim it for around 12 weeks.